Smashing localizations of rings of weak global dimension at most one: Homological epimorphisms for rings of weak dimension one

-of $S$-modules and clearly $t$ factors through $i$ via the obvious morphism $S \to S \otimes_R S \cong H^0(W) \otimes_R S$ induced by $f$.
-The morphism $i$, being a monomorphism and a split epimorphism at the same time, is clearly an isomorphism, and so is the multiplication map $S \otimes_R S \to S$.
+Thus, the morphism $i$, being a monomorphism and an epimorphism at the same time, is clearly an isomorphism, and so is the multiplication map $S \otimes_R S \to S$.
 Invoking K\"unneth's theorem once again, we also obtain a short exact sequence

 which tells us that $\Tor_1^R(S,S) = 0$.
 Hence $f\dd R \to S$ is a homological epimorphism.

 Finally notice that if two homological epimorphisms $f\dd R \to S$ and $f'\dd R \to S'$ induce the same smashing localizing subcategory $\X$, then the essential images of $f_*\dd \Der S \to \Der R$ and $f'_*\dd \Der{S'} \to \Der R$ also coincide by Remark~\ref{rem:recollement}.
 Clearly also $\Img f_* \cap \ModR = \Img f'_* \cap \ModR$, which implies that the essential images of the restriction functors